Christopher Lee: 2010–2015: Later roles

-In 2011, he appeared in a Hammer film, The Resident, for the first time in 35 years.
+In 2011, Lee appeared in a Hammer film, The Resident, for the first time in 35 years.
 The film was directed by Antti Jokinen, and Lee gave a "superbly sinister" performance alongside Hilary Swank and Jeffrey Dean Morgan.
-While filming scenes for the film in New Mexico in early 2009, Lee injured his back when he tripped over power cables on set.
+While filming scenes for the film in New Mexico in early 2009, Lee injured his back after tripping over power cables on set.
 Lee appears as the unnamed "Old Gentleman" who acts as Lachlan's mentor in a flashback.
-Also in 2011, Lee appeared in the critically acclaimed Hugo, directed by Martin Scorsese.
+That same year, Lee appeared in the critically acclaimed Hugo, directed by Martin Scorsese.

 Lee reprised the role of Saruman for the prequel film The Hobbit.
 He said he would have liked to have shown Saruman's corruption by Sauron, but was too old to travel to New Zealand, so the production was adjusted to allow him to participate from London.
 In 2012, Lee marked his fifth and final collaboration with Tim Burton, by appearing in Burton's film adaptation of the gothic soap opera Dark Shadows, in the small role of a New England fishing captain.